Sudeepdo/test3/README.md

 to launch the app.

 In this project we have add a  dependency in pubspec.yaml
+- assets/accounts.json and assets/transaction.json and
-- assets/accounts.json and install pub get to install the dependency in our flutter project.
+- install pub get to install the dependency in our flutter project.

-We have make a assets directory in our flutter project and inside that we have created a accounts.json directory
+- We have make a assets directory in our flutter project and inside that we have created a accounts.json directory
 - for the transcation, and account holder details.